 What Can You Do to Get a Lower Rate?

-Getting a rate that's the same as the rate for a first home probably isn't possible, but there are still things that can be done in order to get a lower rate.
+Getting a rate that's the same as the rate for a first home probably isn't possible, but there are still things that can be done in order to get a lower rate on your Alaska log home for sale.
 One of those is to watch the rates carefully and buy when interest rates have dipped as low as experts believe they will go.
 Another way to get a good rate is to have excellent credit and a good down payment.
 The more risk a bank takes to give out a loan, the higher they are going to want the interest rate to be to compensate for some of that risk.
 Buyers with great credit and plenty of money down involve less risk, and that translates to lower interest rates.

 Is Paying Cash a Better Choice?